Marriage is a Covenant

 We believe that God exists in eternal communion.
 Together, Father, Son and Holy Spirit are united in one being with no beginning and no end.
 Human beings, likewise, were created by God in God’s image for the purpose of communion with another human being.

 The Catechism of the Catholic Church states, “The Christian family is a communion of persons, a sign and image of the communion of the Father and the Son in the Holy Spirit” (CCC 2205).
 The Sacrament of Marriage is “unitive, indissoluble and calls us to be completely open to fertility.”
-Christian marriage at its finest is a reflection of God’s self-giving love expressed between the love of two people.
+Christian marriage at its finest is a reflection of God’s self-giving love expressed between a man and a woman.